Get to know your Virtual Host City

 Like most modern cities, Dublin is divided into several unique segments each with their own distinct flavour, but one thing binds them all together – you know there’ll always be a warm welcome waiting for you wherever you’re heading!

-Find more information about the city’s segments, from unmissable cultural and historical gems to tech and party hotspots on the Visit Dublin website.
+Find more information about the city’s segments, and the unmissable cultural and historical gems on the Visit Dublin website.

-Dublin city center is easily explored on-foot and a convenient transport network takes you wherever you wish to go.
-Here are just a few top tourist attractions to check out during your stay in Dublin.
+Dublin City center is easily explored on-foot and a convenient transport network takes you wherever you wish to go.
+Here are just a few top tourist attractions to check out when you do eventually get to come and visit us.

 Dublin's #1 tourist attraction.
 While in Dublin, you can learn all about Guinness' rich history.
 As you walk through each floor you will learn what goes into making a perfect pint of Guinness.
 The converted grain storehouse of Ireland’s most famous brewer is the most popular museum in town, where thousands visitors make their way up through the exhibits to reach the Gravity Bar with dazzling views of Dublin city – and the free pint of what many consider the best Guinness in the world.
 Tickets can be booked online on the Guinness website.